nag9s/SelfHelp/motivation/the-difference-between-professionals-and-amateurs.md

 Going about your work like a pro isn't easy, but it's also not as complicated or difficult as you might think.
 There are three steps.

 1. Decide what you want to be good at.
+Purpose is everything

    If you know what you want, then getting it is much easier.
 This sounds simple, but in my experience even people who are smart, creative, and talented rarely know exactly what they are working for and why.